Wednesday, October 11, 2023

 More plot points are integrated.
 One is he uncovers a ball hockey league in Paris and gets Calla involved.
 A song he wrote for his wife forty years previously is turned into a hit.
 It is turned into a hit by an actual ball hockey team mate, Jim Cuddy, a very well known singer.
 The diary captures the interest of an art book publisher and helps for the relationship to overcome the natural obstacles of having an ocean separate two lovers.

 The grieving is the one negative in the book and carries on throughout.
 Many are dealing with that emotion and can appreciate how dominant a role it can play.
-In reality Terry had written a song for a girl friend he had met at McMaster University when they were separated over the Christmas holiday.
-He went onto marry her and it has lasted to the current time.
+In reality Terry had written a song for a girl friend he had met at McMaster University (in Hamilton Ontario) when they were separated over the Christmas holiday.
+He went on to marry her and it has lasted to the current time.
 As an important part of his life he included the song into his narrative.
 Although the song was not a hit, Terry had befriended Jim Cuddy playing ball hockey.
 Another personal note was that Terry did not like Hemingway personally or his writing style.

 This is his second book written during the Covid pandemic.
 He has quit his public relations job to concentrate on writing books.
 I look forward to them.